jspecify/jspecify/docs/docs/spec.md

     constant, its nullness operator is `MINUS_NULL`.

     > In source code, there is nowhere in the Java grammar for the type of an
     > enum constant to be written.
-Still, enum constants have an implicit type,
+Still, enum constants have a type,
     > which is made explicitly visible in the compiled class file.

 -   If the type usage is a component of a return type in an annnotation